 Backfeeding is the practice of powering a home with a portable generator during a power outage by connecting it to an appliance or convenience outlet.

-Backfeeding a house, an apartment, or business is a dangerous practice and illegal in some jurisdictions.
+Backfeeding a house with a generator is a dangerous practice and illegal in most jurisdictions.
+The same applies to businesses and apartments.

 People who backfeed their houses connect the generator to an outlet with a homemade cord fitted with two male plugs.
 With a Generator Backfeed Cord, sometimes called a suicide cord, electrical power enters the main panel through the outlet’s branch circuit breaker.
 The panel distributes the power to the rest of the house through the other branch circuit breakers.
 It also feeds power out through the main breaker to the transformer, which then converts it back to thousands of volts and attempts to energize all neighborhood utility lines.